 • Pass the National Council Licensure Examination (NCLEX)

-Earning a compact license is an incredible accomplishment that can lead to a number of new, exciting opportunities in the nursing field, including the chance to become a travel nurse.
+Earning a compact license is an accomplishment that can lead to a number of new, exciting opportunities in the nursing field, including the chance to become a travel nurse.

 What Are the Benefits of Having a Compact License?